 An article in BMJ (October 22, 2013) noted that “the prevalence of muscle pain in statin users is 50% greater than in non-users.
 In absolute terms, this increase in muscle pain is 100 times greater than that reported in clinical trials…”

-Put another way, the gold-standard randomized controlled trials that were analyzed in the article making headlines this week may not have collected accurate data about muscle pain and weakness.
+Put another way, the gold-standard randomized controlled trials that were analyzed in journal articles may not have collected accurate data about muscle pain and weakness.
 The authors even admit that such studies may have underestimated the true incidence of new cases of diabetes attributable to statins (1 in 5 patients).
 As they point out, “This means that, of all new diabetes diagnoses on statins, 20% were directly pharmacologically attributable to statins…[though] new diagnosis of diabetes was only documented in three of the 29 trials.”
 Read between the lines and you will immediately realize that this serious complication of statin therapy was completely missed by the vast majority of clinical trials.

 People’s Pharmacy Analysis:

-Randomized clinical trials, especially those designed to obtain FDA approval, are not set up for detecting adverse drug reactions and they don’t do it very well.
+Randomized clinical trials, especially those designed to obtain FDA approval, are not really set up for detecting adverse drug reactions and they don’t do it very well.
 They are really designed to demonstrate drug effectiveness rather than risk.
-A little-realized fact about such trials is that the way in which side effect information is collected may actually affect the study.
+A little-realized fact about such trials is that the way in which side effect information is collected may actually affect the study results.

 This was revealed in a landmark report by Jerry Avorn, MD, and his colleagues in a fascinating study titled: “Differences in Adverse Effect Reporting in Placebo Groups in SSRI and Tricyclic Antidepressant Trials: A Systematic Review and Meta-Analysis” (Drug Safety, Nov.
 2009).
 Dr. Avorn and his co-authors concluded that: